 - Local Development District administrators

 - County and Local Governments

 - Association partners

 - Service Providers

 - Economic and Community Development organizations

 - Consulting groups

-- State and Federal Legislators
+- State and federal legislators

 - Digital Equity advocates

 - Commonwealth of Pennsylvania employees

-- Other Non-Profit and Non-Governmental Institution representatives
+- Other non-profit and non-governmental institution representatives

-Currently, PBDA's monthly newsletter is sent to stakeholders on this email distribution list, as are major updates, announcements, and opportunities.
+Currently, PBDA's quarterly newsletter is distributed to stakeholders on this email distribution list, as are major updates, announcements, and opportunities.
 In addition to email communication, PBDA's outreach strategy utilizes a variety of other platforms, its website, Facebook, LinkedIn, and Twitter.